The Craft RI Local Beer Documentary Premieres at Rhode Island International Film Festival

 The local craft beer scene has also boosted Rhode Island’s economy and legislative changes have helped facilitate growth, but there’s still progress to be made.

 “Part of the reason we started doing the documentary was to help market and shed some light on a booming manufacturing industry in the state,” Ricci says.
 “We learned that 85 percent of the population still drinks the big packaged beers like Bud Light and only 15 percent really knows about the local craft brewery scene, whether it’s in Rhode Island or elsewhere.
 Part of this was exposing people to this movement.”

-Watch the trailer for the film here, and catch the sneak peek at this weekend’s Homebrew Con.
-The full film will be show at the Rhode Island International Film Festival.
+Watch the trailer for the film here, and catch the full film premiere at this weekend’s Rhode Island International Film Festival.

 Original music provided by Beth and Chris Ricci.
 Additional original music provided by Chris Capaldi (guitarist for The Tower and the Fool).